 In our plan for entertaining, this taco bar offers spectacular, and offbeat, taco toppings to round out the flavors and allow each guest to customize their taco to their liking.
-In addition, see our recipe for a unique and healthy salsa and colorful slaw.
+In addition, see our recipe for a unique and healthy colorful slaw.
 And a unique, tangy peach salsa.

 It’s important to offer a lively spread of fresh toppings and sauces along with tacos.
 Variety is key since everyone has different dietary preferences.
 Non-cook items: cilantro, jalapeños, corn, black beans, and arugula.

 Aveyo avocado mayo (this product is no longer available, but you can mix a ripe avocado with a little mayo or put out thin slices of avocado)

 Dijon mayo may not a traditional taco bar topping, but a squirt of this on any of the tacos heightens flavor.

 MAKES ABOUT 1/2 CUP